Bartzi/stn-ocr/README.md

 5. After performing these steps you should be able to run the training by issuing:

     `python train_fsns.py <path to generated train gt> <path to generated validation gt> --char-map datases/fsns/fsns_char_map.json --blank-label 0`

+# Observing the Training Progress

+We've added a nice script that makes it possible to see how well the network performs at every step of the training.
+This progress is normally plotted to disk for each iteration and can later on be used to create animations of the train progress (you can use the `create_gif.py` and `create_video.py` scripts located in `mxnet/utils` for this purpose).
+Besides this normal plotting to disk it is also possible to directly see this progress while the training is running.
+In order to see this you have to do the following:

+1. start the `show_progress.py` script in `mxnet/utils`
+2. start the training with the following additional command line params:

+    `--send-bboxes --ip <localhost, or remote ip if you are working on a remote machine> --port <the port the show_progress.py script is running on (default is 1337)`
+3. enjoy!

+This tool is especially helpful in determining whether the network is learning anything or not.
+We recommend that you always use this tool while training.

 # License